Was Bali better before ?

 But the Bali of the 1970s had already changed a lot since WW2.
 Just have a look to this old promotional video from 1946.
 Women were still going bare-breasted !

 If the setting has changed (and this is mostly true for the South), the Balinese culture has shown an incredible resilience to the inflow of foreign visitors.
-I’ve travelled throughout Indonesia for more than a year and I swear that the Balinese culture is one of the richest of the country even compared to the one of the Sumbanese, the Yali of Papua highlands or the Dayak of inner Kalimantan.
+The Balinese culture is one of the richest and most fascinating regional culture of Indonesia ; even compared for instance to the Sumbanese, the Yali of Papua highlands or the Dayak of inner Kalimantan.
 Processions, purifications, cremations, benedictions, this has barely changed in centuries.

 Furthermore, besides some areas which constitute a minority of the island, Bali is still very authentic and stunningly beautiful.
 The three following pictures have been taken from back-country roads, no entrance ticket, no crowd.